Nancy Morris: Career

-Role within the Jewish community

-Rabbi Morris strongly supports the egalitarian nature of Progressive Judaism and has spoken a number of times on issues relating to gender equality within Judaism.
-In particular she was strongly critical of the arrest of Anat Hoffman, head of Women Of The Wall, and publicly wrote to the Israeli Ambassador to the UK on behalf of her Synagogue community about the arrest.
+Morris strongly supports the egalitarian nature of Progressive Judaism and has spoken a number of times on issues relating to gender equality within Judaism.
+She was strongly critical of the arrest of Anat Hoffman, head of Women Of The Wall, and publicly wrote to the Israeli Ambassador to the UK on behalf of her congregation about the arrest.

-Rabbi Morris also called on the incoming Chief Rabbi to demonstrate his commitment to repairing divisions between different Jewish traditions by publicly criticising the detention of Emily Wolfson for wearing a Tallit at the Kotel.
-Rabbi Morris conducted the Bat Mitzvah of Ms Wolfson when she was Rabbi at Glasgow Reform Synagogue and encourages girls to embrace Jewish ritual such as wearing a tallit upon their Bat Mitzvah.
-Consequently, Rabbi Morris felt strongly that the grounds of detention [i.e. a female wearing a tallit] were both unjustified and a dangerous escalation of attempts by Orthodox authorities to exclude women and Progressive Jews from one of the most sacred locations in Judaism.
+Morris also called on the incoming Chief Rabbi to demonstrate his commitment to repairing divisions between different Jewish traditions by publicly criticising the detention of Emily Wolfson for wearing a Tallit at the Kotel.
+Morris conducted Wolfson's Bat Mitzvah as Rabbi at Glasgow Reform Synagogue.

-Rabbi Morris helped conduct the Purim celebrations for a group of Bnei Menashe in 2010 when she was in Mumbai, India on a sabbatical.

-Role as a community leader

-As leader of the second largest stream of Judaism in Scotland, Rabbi Morris participated in interfaith meetings as well as speaking at various events, presenting a modern, liberal, Jewish perspective on a variety of subjects.
-On this basis, Rabbi Morris presented the Time For Reflection at the Scottish Parliament on 25 June 2008.
+Morris presented the Time For Reflection at the Scottish Parliament on 25 June 2008.

 Connections with East End of London

 Rabbi Morris' paternal grandfather grew up in London's East End in the early 1900s before emigrating to Canada.
 This family connection partly influenced Rabbi Morris to take up the post at SWESRS as the synagogue has a strong connection with the East End.
 In an amazing coincidence, when researching her family history, Rabbi Morris discovered she was also related to Second Lieutenant Harry Jassby, a World War I Royal Air Force pilot who was killed on 6 November 1918 at an airfield very close to the Oaks Lane location of SWESRS.
 Despite being Jewish, Second Lieutenant Jassby was buried in the Christian cemetery at St Peter's Church which was the closest graveyard to the airfield where he was killed.
 Members of SWESRS look after the grave and Rabbi Morris conducts an annual Remembrance Service at the graveside.